Herixth/sourcemod-server-command-scheduler/README.md

-# csgowiki-plugins
+# sourcemod-server-command-scheduler(SSCS)
-some plugins for www.csgowiki.top
+some plugins and scripts serve www.csgowiki.top